mclaughlinconnor/ycircuit/README.md

   * Resources/*.pkl: Contains binary files that have the various symbols.
 Schematics are also currently saved as a .pkl file.
 Try loading inverter.pkl for an example inverter schematic.

 ## Feedback ##
 -------------------------------------------------------------------------------

-At this point, there probably are 104540295845 bugs in this program.
+At this point, there probably are a few million bugs in this program.
 I'd appreciate it if you could file bug reports as and when you encounter them.
 Thanks!